-Wayne Couzens: Ex-Met PC in flashing case found guilty of gross misconduct
+Wayne Couzens: Ex-Met PC in flashing case guilty of gross misconduct

 During the hearing Ms Lee admitted she made some errors in the investigation, but denied gross misconduct.

-Ms Lee is no longer a police officer having left last year, but was a PC at the time.
+She is no longer a police officer having left last year, but was a PC at the time.

-The police disciplinary panel heard Ms Lee carried out a "lamentably poor and rushed investigation".
+The police disciplinary panel heard Ms Lee carried out a "lamentably poor and rushed investigation" into the two incidents when Couzens exposed himself to female members of staff at the fast food restaurant in Swanley, Kent, on 14 and 27 February 2021.

+The former PC went to the restaurant as part of her investigation on 3 March, which was hours before Couzens kidnapped Ms Everard in Clapham.

 The McDonald's manager told the hearing he had shown her CCTV of Couzens where his number plate was clearly visible, and showed her receipts which recorded the last four digits of Couzens' card.